gofore/angular-basic-training/angular2-fundamentals/README.md

 ---

 # Components

-- Defines a build block for application
+- Defines a build block for application UI
 - Binds data to template
-- Has an unique selector
+- Has an unique selector for usage as part of other components
 - Has well-defined inputs and outputs

 ---